yamgent/se-book/testCaseDesign/combiningTestInputs/combinationStrategies/text.md

 <tip-box>

-Scenario: foo
+{{ icon_example }} Let's assume the SUT has the following three inputs and you have selected the given values for testing:

-SUT: foo(p1 char, p2 int, p3 boolean)
+SUT: `foo(p1 char, p2 int, p3 boolean)`

-Selected values for each input:
+Values to test:

 | Input   | Values      |
 | :-----: | :---------: |